 Treatment: Treat the underlying cause and provide supportive care which may include transfusion of platelets and fluid therapy.

 What is disseminated intravascular coagulation?

 Disseminated intravascular coagulation (DIC) is a rare, life-threatening condition in which systemic activation of coagulation (clotting) occurs, resulting in the formation of blood clots (microvascular thrombosis) throughout the small blood vessels.
 Clotting is a vital response which serves to protect blood from being lost from damaged blood vessels, however, DIC causes blood clotting to become overactive leading to problems.

 Coagulation is a process in which the blood changes from liquid to a solid/gel, which occurs when damage occurs to blood vessel walls.
-Normally, when the blood vessel wall is damaged, platelets, a type of blood cell, clump together and bind to the site of the damaged vessel and proteins known as coagulation factors create fibrin, which are thin, long strands, these entangle the platelets forming a mesh.
+Normally, when the blood vessel wall is damaged, platelets, a type of blood cell, clump together and bind to the site of the damaged vessel and proteins (coagulation factors) create fibrin, which are thin, long strands, that entagle platelets to form a mesh.
 Together, this forms a plug over the damaged area, preventing blood loss.

 The condition is a secondary disorder to a number of underlying causes.
 The primary condition triggers the coagulation process.
 Some known causes of DIC include:

 Symptoms may vary depending on the underlying condition, and if the DIC is acute or chronic.